Good qualities in a DA CLIENT/ JOB AD:

 Client maintains good communication during the job.

-Good qualities in a FREELANCER/ REPLY TO A JOB AD:
+Good qualities in a DA FREELANCER/ REPLY TO A JOB AD:

 Artist is polite and professional and reasonable.